From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Rethinking Community-Level Reporting Systems through Adversarial Legal Frameworks

 \subsubsection{Strategies to Prevent Abuse in Adversarial Reporting Designs}

-To address challenges related to potential abuse, the primary strategy offline adversarial jurisdictions employ is to incorporate the perspective of the opposing or reported party.
+To prevent potential abuse, the primary strategy offline adversarial jurisdictions employ is to incorporate the perspective of the opposing party.
 For instance, the opposing party can cross-examine submitted evidence to test its authenticity~\cite{schlesinger1963elements} or file motions to challenge biased judges.
 Such an approach is feasible in offline settings because defendants must be formally notified and allowed to participate in the process~\cite{procedural2025justia}.
 To prevent retaliation, courts can issue protective orders or impose severe penalties for retaliatory behavior~\cite{retaliating2025cornell}.
-However, online communities and platforms are less capable of doing so as their punishments are often less effective and easily evaded, for example, by creating a new account or moving to a new platform.
-As a result, many platforms choose not to engage the reported user during investigations, making practices like cross-examination infeasible~\cite{report2025messenger}.
+However, online communities are less capable of doing so as their punishments are often less effective and can be easily evaded, for example, by creating a new account or moving to a new platform.
+As M3 recalled, ``\textit{We've had a case where two users who had a very personal vendetta against each other.
+Both of them made around 100 different alt accounts to simply join the server to spam or say bad things about the other person.}'' Consequently, many platforms choose not to engage the reported user during investigations, making practices like cross-examination infeasible~\cite{report2025messenger}.

-Given these major differences in offline versus online systems, we choose in this work to \textbf{not rely on involving the opposing party in the reporting process to address all abuse but instead explore the design space of techniques to strengthen user-provided evidence}, such as tools for evidence authentication.
+Given these major differences in offline versus online systems, we choose in this work to \textbf{not rely on involving the opposing party in the reporting process to address all abuse but instead explore the design space of techniques that strengthen user-provided evidence}.
 In particular, we draw inspiration from various rules and procedures used in offline adversarial systems to prevent abuse.
 For instance, submitted evidence is evaluated against strict admissibility rules to ensure that only credible evidence is considered at trial~\cite{damaska1972evidentiary}.
-While online reporting systems could still involve the reported person during the investigation, we leave consideration of these possibilities to our discussion in Section~\ref{sec:discussion}.
+While online reporting systems could still involve the reported person during the investigation, we leave consideration of these possibilities to future work.